IPL Ticket

 How Can We Help

-TATA AIG covers Personal Liability if you accidentally cause property damage during your trip.
-In this scenario, we help you cover the compensation claimed by the Airbnb host for the fire damage.
+TATA AIG covers personal liability if you accidentally caused damage to someone or their property during your trip.
+Your travel insurance plan helps you cover the compensation the Airbnb host claims for the fire damage.

-How to File a Claim for the Malaysia Travel Insurance with TATA AIG
+How to File a Claim for Travel Insurance Malaysia with TATA AIG

 • Step 1: Notify Us of the Loss - Inform TATA AIG in writing within 7 days of the actual loss and no longer than 30 days.
 Refer to the following sections for contact details.

-• Step 2: Protect the Property - If your insured property is lost or damaged, notify us immediately and take steps to protect and recover the lost property.
-Inform the carrier responsible for the damage and report theft or robbery to the police within 24 hours.
+• Step 2: Protect the Property - If your insured belongings are lost or damaged, inform us immediately and take reasonable steps to safeguard or recover them.
+Notify about the damage and report any theft or robbery to the police within 24 hours.

 • Step 3: Get Prior Approval for Medical Services - For medical treatments, obtain prior approval for a smooth claim process.